-While Center Parcs does not currently employ a large number of EU nationals in its UK villages, the outcome of Brexit negotiations surrounding free movement of EU and UK nationals and any subsequent visa requirements may have an adverse effect on EU nationals' ability to work in the United Kingdom.
+While Center Parcs does not currently employ a large number of EU nationals in its UK villages, the effects of the EU-UK Trade and Cooperation Agreement on free movement of EU and UK nationals and any subsequent changes in visa requirements may have an adverse effect on EU nationals' ability to work in the United Kingdom.
 Depending on prevailing visa arrangements EU nationals may find it more difficult to work in the UK, which in turn could lead to a tightening of the labour markets and a subsequent increase in salaries and wages in order to stay competitive.
 Any such increase in salaries and wages or in benefits offered to employees could result in increased costs.